Cortland County, New York: Modern Cortland County

 Today, Cortland county is noted for the production of CNC milling machines, hospitality supplies, medical instruments and components, textiles, electronic components, plastic consumer goods, components for NASA, and a variety of other goods and services.
 International exporting is an integral part of many of the corporations in the area.

 The county's present reflects its past.
 Agribusiness flourishes, yet consistent with the pattern elsewhere in New York State, the number of farms has declined while farm size and yield have increased.
 Continued growth in the service and light industry sectors is contributing to the growing strength of the Central New York region and the Southern Tier region.

 The loss of many of its local businesses has led to the current economic decline of the region.
 Cornell University, Syracuse University, Binghamton University, and Ithaca College are all within a 45-minute drive of the City of Cortland.
-The State University of New York College at Cortland and Tompkins Cortland Community College are located in the county.
+The State University of New York College at Cortland is located within the county.
+Tompkins Cortland Community College, often referred to by the local residents as TC3, is located a short distance away in nearby Tompkins County.